Healing Mantras

 When vowels and consonants are put together in words and phrases and mantras, formulas can be created with distinct impacts on emotional, mental and physical states.
 For example, the sound “uhm” or “ahm” is purported to energize and purify the blood.
 The “uh” is said to help to cleanse the body of impurities and the “m” seals the body from incoming negative energies.

-Likewise, the sound “aha” is stimulating for the hormonal system.
+Likewise, the sound “aha” is stimulating for the endocrine system.
 This exclamation is often used in English when a sudden solution or insight is gained (aha!).
 The Sanskrit translation means something very similar: “indeed, it is true, certainly, surely, it is granted.”

 When this sound is extended (a ha ha ha ha ha ha), the effect is similar to laughter therapy, which has been proven to relieve stress and depression.
 Indeed, laughing with friends is a powerful healing experience.
 We are thirty times more likely to laugh in a group context than when alone.